-What rights do shareholders of a target have to dissent or object to a going-private transaction?
+6 What rights do shareholders of a target have to dissent or object to a going-private transaction?
 How do acquirers address the risks associated with shareholder dissent?

 Shareholders of a target are protected against going-private transactions in several ways.
-First of all, any bidder acquiring, directly or indirectly, 30 per cent or more of a listed (on an organised market) stock corporation's voting rights must make a mandatory offer to the remaining shareholders of the target to acquire their shares according to the Takeover Act.
-In this public takeover offer the bidder must offer adequate consideration to the remaining shareholders, which can be challenged and reviewed in court by the shareholders.
-However, this right for each individual shareholder does not prevent the completion of the transaction itself per se, as it causes only a review of the compensation.
-This may be different when a bidder makes an offer under condition of reaching a certain number of voting rights with the offer.
-Typically, bidders aim to acquire 75 per cent of the voting rights or a 90 or 95 per cent of the share capital, so following the public offer the bidder is able to actually take the company private and initiate substantial corporate measures such as a delisting, statutory mergers, domination and profit and loss transfer agreements or squeeze-out resolutions, etc. If the required quota in the public offer is not reached, the transaction fails.
-However, individual shareholder(s) who do not hold enough shares to jeopardise the threshold will not be able to dissent or object to the transaction.
+First of all, any bidder acquiring, directly or indirectly, 30 per cent or more of a listed (on an organised market) target's voting rights must make a mandatory offer to the remaining shareholders of the target to acquire their shares according to the Takeover Act.
+In this public takeover offer the bidder must offer adequate consideration to the remaining shareholders, which can be challenged by the shareholders and reviewed in court.
+However, this right for each individual shareholder does not prevent the completion of the transaction itself, as it only leads to a review of the compensation.
+This may be different when a bidder makes an offer under the condition of reaching a certain number of voting rights with the offer.
+Typically, bidders aim to acquire 75 per cent of the voting rights or 90 or 95 per cent of the share capital, so following the public offer the bidder is able to actually take the company private and initiate substantial corporate measures such as a delisting, statutory mergers, domination and profit and loss transfer agreements or squeeze-out resolutions, etc. If the required quota in the public offer is not reached, the transaction fails.
+However, individual shareholders who do not hold enough shares to jeopardise the threshold will not be able to dissent or object to the transaction.
 Minority shareholders can only decide to either sell their shares or remain shareholders in the company.